BraedonWooding/solarsharp/README.md

 - DynValue -> LuaValue and is a completely different type structure now
 	- It's a 16 byte struct now rather than a 32 byte class.
 It's much cheaper to copy / carry around *but* you can't update a `LuaValue` and expect it's "slot" to update (since it's a value type not a reference type)
 	- We use NaN boxing to store the type in the number portion
-	- This also removes readonly since structs are readonly by default
 - DataType -> LuaValueType and there have been some changes in what types are available
-	- Void is no longer a type
+	- Void is no longer a type, use nil instead
+	- Tuples are deprecated and will be removed
 - Dynamic Expressions were removed
 	- They are harder to keep in sync with standard Lua processor and are ripe for bugs
 	- We instead support much stronger sandboxing and introduce dynamic "like" expressions (for debugging/other use cases) through that.